Highlights of Tamil Nadu and Kerala

 Overnight stay at Kanyakumari.

-Day 7 - Kanyakumari-Poovar (66 Km, 2 hours) Poovar-Kovalam (14 Km, 20 minutes) Kovalam-Trivendrum (18 km, 30 minutes)
+Day 7 - Kanyakumari-Poovar (66 km, 2 hours) Poovar-Kovalam (14 km, 20 minutes) Kovalam-Trivandrum (18 km, 30 minutes)

-After breakfast, departure to Trivedurum.
+After breakfast, departure to Trivandrum.

-On the way you will visit Poovar.
+On the way visit Poovar.

-Overnight stay in Trivendrum.
+Overnight stay in Trivandrum.

-Day 8 - Trivendrum-Kollam (83 km, 2 hours 30 minutes)
+Day 8 - Trivandrum-Kollam (83 km, 2 hours 30 minutes)

 After breakfast, drive to Kollam.